Anti-establishment: United States

-Later in Zinn's book is a reprinted quote from Samuel Huntington, who was a Harvard University political science professor and White House political consultant, that describes the establishment and the coalition a president should establish upon being elected:
+Samuel P. Huntington described the establishment as the coalition a president should establish upon being elected.

-"...the President act[s]...with the support and cooperation of key individuals and groups in the executive office, the federal bureaucracy, Congress, and the more important businesses, banks, law firms, foundations, and media, which constitute the private sector's "Establishment."...The day after [the President's]...election, the size of his majority is almost — if not entirely — irrelevant to his ability to govern the country.
+The President act[s]...with the support and cooperation of key individuals and groups in the executive office, the federal bureaucracy, Congress, and the more important businesses, banks, law firms, foundations, and media, which constitute the private sector's "Establishment."...The day after ...election, the size of his majority is almost — if not entirely — irrelevant to his ability to govern the country.
 What counts then is his ability to mobilize support from the leaders of key institutions in a society and government. ...
-This coalition must include key people in Congress, the executive branch, and the private-sector 'Establishment'."
+This coalition must include key people in Congress, the executive branch, and the private-sector 'Establishment'.

 Early usage

 Anti-establishment in the United States began in the 1940s and continued through the 1950s.

 Many World War II veterans, who had seen horrors and inhumanities, began to question every aspect of life, including its meaning.
 Urged to return to "normal lives" and plagued by post traumatic stress disorder (discussing it was "not manly"), in which many of them went on to found the outlaw motorcycle club Hells Angels.
 Some veterans, who founded the Beat Movement, were denigrated as Beatniks and accused of being "downbeat" on everything.
 Lawrence Ferlinghetti wrote a Beat autobiography that cited his wartime service.

 Citizens had also begun to question authority, especially after the Gary Powers U-2 Incident, wherein President Eisenhower repeatedly assured people the United States was not spying on Russia, then was caught in a blatant lie.
 This general dissatisfaction was popularized by Peggy Lee's laconic pop song "Is That All There Is?", but remained unspoken and unfocused.
 It was not until the Baby Boomers came along in huge numbers that protest became organized, who were named by the Beats as "little hipsters".